stevedonovan/gentle-intro/src/readme.md

 inspiring; the community is unusually pleasant and happy to help.
 There is the [Rust Users Forum](https://users.rust-lang.org/) and an active [subreddit](https://www.reddit.com/r/rust/) which is unusually well-moderated.
+The [FAQ](https://www.rust-lang.org/en-US/faq.html) is a good resource if you have specific questions.

 First, why learn a new programming language?
 It is an investment of time and energy and that needs some justification.
 Even if you do not immediately land